CBD for Dogs: What Current Veterinary Research Can and Cannot Tell Us

 What does current research conclude about CBD monotherapy for canine anxiety?

-As of 2025, CBD monotherapy has not demonstrated significant anxiolytic efficacy in the most rigorous crossover trial conducted to date.
-Flint, Weller, Hunt, and King (2025; PMCID: PMC12339541) enrolled 54 dogs in a blinded 4-arm crossover, testing placebo, CBD 2 mg/kg, CBD 4 mg/kg, and a combination treat.
-CBD alone at neither dose reached significance for cortisol attenuation.
-Only the CBD 2 mg/kg, L-tryptophan, and alpha-casozepine treat reached significance (p=0.016).
-The 2023 Di Salvo review (PMCID: PMC10347378) identified only three clinical behavioral studies in dogs prior to that trial, with results spanning the full range from negative to positive.
+As of 2025, CBD by itself has not shown reliable anxiolytic effects in the best-controlled trial to date.
+Flint et al. (2025) tested 54 dogs in a blinded 4-arm crossover (placebo, CBD 2 mg/kg, CBD 4 mg/kg, and a combination of CBD + L-tryptophan + alpha-casozepine).
+CBD alone failed to reduce cortisol at either dose.
+Only the combination arm reached significance (p=0.016).
+The 2023 Di Salvo review found just three prior behavioral studies in dogs, with mixed results.

 What did the Hunt et al. behavioral study actually find?